By Suzi Grant.

 Beans mean happy hormones!

 Beans, peas and lentils also contain compounds that can help your body produce natural progesterone.
-For happy hormones and high nutrition, they are a must for peri or full on menopause.
+For happy hormones and high nutrition, they are a must for peri or post menopause.
 Try to incorporate more of these into your eating plan:

 Supplements in food form